logixoul/qml-animations/README.md

 # qml-animations
-Some animation functionality not provided by Qt Quick
+Some animation functionality not provided by Qt Quick.

+This currently contains only one QML component - `Vec2SmoothedAnim`.
+See the `src/` dir for the source (pretty well commented) and the `documentation` dir for explanation of the algorithm.